-Trump ready to ratchet up China trade war with more tariffs: report
+Trump ready to ratchet up China trade war with more tariffs: Report

 The world's two largest economies have already applied tariffs to US$50 billion of each other's goods in a tit-for-tat trade war.
 Talks aimed at easing tensions ended last week without major breakthroughs.

+"So-called hardline, pressure-exerting methods of the US side won't work on China and are not helpful to resolving the problem," Chinese foreign ministry spokeswoman Hua Chunying said on Friday when asked about the report.

+China’s position is to resolve the issue via pragmatic talks on an equal basis, which is what the international community wants to see, she added.

-The new proposed 25 percent tariffs would affect consumer products including home building supplies, technology products, bicycles and apparel.
+Washington's new proposed 25 per cent tariffs would affect consumer products including home building supplies, technology products, bicycles and apparel.

 Some sources said Trump had not made his final decision, the Bloomberg report said.
 Trump administration officials have been divided over how hard to push Beijing.